charlesm93/presentations/README.md

 # Presentations
-A repo that contains slides and notes I can share publicly.
+A repo that contains slides and notes I can share publicly, as well as certain draft articles.